atironi2015/Skew-Resultants/README.md

 # Skew-Resultants

-Read the first part of the file "Magma Functions - Skew Resultants.txt" before to use all the function of the library.
+Read the first part of "Magma Functions - Skew Resultants.txt" before to use any function of the library.

 Once loaded the library, the default division ring is the Quaternion algebra.